Sundwalltanner/Rust-Nonogram/README.md

 First, install Rust by following the directions found here: https://www.rust-lang.org/tools/install

-Once you've got Rust properly installed, clone these repository, navigate to its directly on your machine, and enter this into your terminal:
+Once you've got Rust properly installed, clone this repository, navigate to its directly on your machine, and enter this into your terminal:

 ```
 cargo run